knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 ![Physics Folder](./figures/folders.jpg)
 *Inside the Physics folder.*

 > Note: there isn't a single "correct" method to sort your files.
 Your style might work wonders for you, while an equally organized classmate might stash their Physics materials inside a broader "Science" folder.
-This larger folder could house both "Physics" and "Chemistry" folders, and perhaps their spare sheets of paper are always tucked away within the "Quizzes" folder.
+This larger folder could house both "Physics" and "Chemistry" folders, and perhaps their spare sheets of paper are always tucked away within the Quizzes folder.

 ## The File System